Posted on: February 22, 2023

 The founder of the Hash Marihuana and Hemp Museum is Ben Dronkers.
 He’s also the founder & CEO of Sensi Seeds – a Dutch company and the largest cannabis seed producer in the world.
 Mister Dronkers was one of the first cannabis pioneers in the Netherlands and helped from the start – late 1960’s – with the supply of cannabis related products in Amsterdam.

-We interviewed the founder of the Hash Marihuana and Hemp Museum.
-Read the interview with Ben Dronkers here.
+We interviewed the CEO of the Hash Marihuana and Hemp Museum.
+Learn more about cannabis from Ben Dronkers.READ INTERVIEW >

 Also featured is Mila Jansen, aka ‘the queen of hash’ who herself established the precursor to Amsterdam’s coffeeshops.
 An exceptional photo series portrays female cannabis users: an ode to the diversity of Amsterdam’s cannabis culture.